Why use Genie?

 Stage 2 includes:

-- Engaging representative of local organisations and service providers in discussions about their involvement in the implementation process;
+- Engaging representatives of local organisations and service providers in discussions about their involvement in the implementation process;

 - Agreement about the locally needed number of training and train-the-trainer sessions, and additional follow up support;